zhengwuma/zhengwuma.github.io/menu/about.md

 Currently, I am the master student in Linguistics at [City University of Hong Kong](https://www.cityu.edu.hk/), supervised by [Dr. Jixing Li](https://jixing-li.github.io/).
 I am also the member of the [LAMB Lab](https://compneurolinglab.github.io/).

-Prior to that, I got my B.A. in English, Linguistics specialization from [Xi'an Jiaotong University](http://www.xjtu.edu.cn), supervised by [Prof. Xiaopeng Zhang](http://gr.xjtu.edu.cn/en/web/zhangxp).
+Prior to that, I got my B.A. in English, Linguistics Specialization, from [Xi'an Jiaotong University](http://www.xjtu.edu.cn), supervised by [Prof. Xiaopeng Zhang](http://gr.xjtu.edu.cn/en/web/zhangxp).